 THE PACIFIC NORTH WEST POPULAR BOATING DESTINATION

-There are three gas stations, two large grocery stores, eight art galleries, two banks and a credit union, and dozens of other businesses right in Ganges.
+There are 2 large grocery stores, art galleries, banks and a credit union, and an array of wonderful restaurants, cafes, bakeries, and roasters right in Ganges.

 Ganges was named after HMS Ganges, the flagship of the Royal Navy’s Pacific Station between 1857 and 1860.
 Built in 1821, the Ganges was the last British sailing battleship commissioned for duty in foreign waters.